What is an Installment Loan?

 To be approved for an installment loan, your lender must believe that you’re trustworthy and experienced enough to run your business effectively.

-Lenders use collateral, such as real estate, to recoup their losses if the borrower is unable to pay.
-While not every installment loan requires collateral, your collateral’s value (or lack thereof) will play a role in the lender’s decision to approve your application.
+Lenders use collateral, such as real estate, to recoup their losses if the borrower is unable to make their daily, weekly, or monthly payments.
+While not every installment loan requires collateral, the value of your collateral (or lack thereof) will play a role in the lender’s decision to approve your application.